 Li-Ning Windstorm 72

 From one of the heaviest to the one of the lightest.
-That’s our journey here as we look at the Li-Ning Windstorm 72, which is the lightest racket on this list of badminton rackets used by advanced players.
+That’s our journey here as we look at the Li-Ning Windstorm 72, which is the lightest racket on this list of badminton rackets used by professional badminton players.

 The Li-Ning Windstorm 72 is best for those players with very quick hands who are looking for good speed with control.
 The racket has no issues with the drives either.